19hours/sg-statutes/Acts/Radiation Protection Act.md

 (3) The Agency may, with the approval of the Minister, make regulations to prescribe the offences which may be compounded.

+### Cost of enforcement

+40A\.
+Where a person has been convicted by a court for an offence under section 5 or 6 or under Part VIIIA, the court may order that person to pay reasonable costs of any enforcement action taken by an authorised officer in respect of the offence, including any cost of storage of the subject-matter of the offence or anything used in the commission of the offence.

+[Act 20 of 2014 wef 21/10/2014]

 ### Exemption

 41\.
 The Agency may, subject to the general or special directions of the Minister, either permanently or for such period as the Agency thinks fit, by regulations exempt any person, premises, material or thing, or any class thereof, from all or any of the provisions of this Act, subject to such terms or conditions as may be prescribed.

-### Amendment of Schedule
+### Amendment of Schedules

-42\.—(1) The Minister may from time to time, by order published in theGazette, amend, add to or vary the Schedule.
+42\.—(1) The Minister may from time to time, by order published in theGazette, amend, add to or vary the First or Second Schedule.

+[Act 20 of 2014 wef 21/10/2014]

 (2) The Minister may, in any order made under subsection (1), make such incidental, consequential or supplementary provisions as may be necessary or expedient.